pingidentity/pingidentity-devops-getting-started/docs/config.md

   * [Server profiles](profiles.md)

   The server profiles supply configuration, data, and environment information to the product containers at startup.
 You can use our server profiles, or use them as a baseline for creating your own.
-You'll find these in [Server Profiles](server-profiles/README.md).
+You'll find these in [Baseline server profiles](../../pingidentity-server-profiles/baseline/).

   * [YAML files for orchestrated solutions](yamlFiles.md)